Greg Garrison (attorney)

-James Gregory Garrison (born 1948) is an American attorney and radio host.
+James Gregory Garrison (born 1948) is an American county prosecutor, attorney and former radio host.
+He was elected Prosecuting Attorney of Hamilton County, Indiana in 2022.

 Personal background

 Garrison was born in Indianapolis, Indiana.
 He graduated from Indiana University Bloomington in 1970 with a B.S. and the Indiana University Robert H. McKinney School of Law in 1973 with a J.D.
 Garrison is married to Phyllis, also an attorney.